Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 <td width="33%">

 <p><b>Bootstrap the developer environment</b></p>
 <p>Increase your team's velocity and decrease the amount of code duplication across your organization.
-Access a set of tools and conventions for integrating Team Services NuGet into your workflow by [getting the NuGet VSS.PackageManagement.Bootstrap package](../package/nuget/bootstrap-nuget.md).</p>
+Access a set of tools and conventions for integrating VSTS NuGet into your workflow by [getting the NuGet VSS.PackageManagement.Bootstrap package](../package/nuget/bootstrap-nuget.md).</p>

 <p><b>Remove a NuGet package from a feed </b></p>